PhilipGriffith/AHPy/README.md

 ('Maintenance', 'Resale'): 1/2}
 ```

-...as well as the *sub*criteria of capacity:
+...as well as the subcriteria of Capacity:

 ```python
 >>> capacity_comparisons = {('Cargo', 'Passenger'): 1/5}